dpc-sdp/ripple/docs/content/design-system/5.components/search-bar.md

 ### When and how not to use

-- Don't use default or reverse variants in the mega menu
+- Don't use default or reverse variants in the mega menu.
-- Don't use filters or refine search with the menu variant
+- Don't use filters or refine search with the menu variant.
-- Don't use multiline search inputs
+- Don't use multiline search inputs.
-- Revised search shouldn't be by default
+- Revised search shouldn't be by default.
-- Don't use with the refine search link if no filters are available
+- Don't use with the refine search link if no filters are available.

 ---